Lysaker-git/Semester-Project-2_Noroff/README.md

 ![Epic bids page](https://raw.githubusercontent.com/Lysaker-git/svelte-portfolio/master/src/lib/assets/epicBids.jpg)

 ## Semester project for Noroff Academy
-This is the repo for semester project year 2 of noroff
+This is the repo for semester project year 2 of noroff - An auction site that you can create account on and bid on items posted by others.

+## Description
+This site is built with HTML, CSS ans JS.
+Utilizing bootstrap for most of its styling.
+It is built on top of Noroffs API for students.
+It is documented fully on Notion as a platform for timelines and everything between.
+The project was done in year two of my education.
+Sticking to my wish of minimalistic design and easy to navigate.

 ## Documentation
 All Documentation of the project will be listed at this page: